rogerbinns/apsw/doc/shell.rst

 Options are:

---new:  Closes amy existing connection referring to the same file and deletes the database files before opening
+--wipe     Closes any existing connections in this process referring to
+           the same file  and deletes the database file, journals etc before opening

+--vfs ``VFS``  Which vfs to use when opening

 If ``FILE`` is omitted then a memory database is opened